Pranav-here/job-email-tracker/README.md

 - Verify Gmail search operators in `backend/src/services/gmail.service.ts`
 - Confirm you have job-related emails in the specified timeframe
-- Try extending the search timeframe (default is 24 hours)
+- Try adjusting the search timeframe (default is last 24 hours; override with `?hours=` on `/api/cron`)

+### Looking for jobs?

+If you want to browse roles yourself, check out [TechCareers](https://techcareers.vercel.app/), a site I built to make tech job searches faster.

 ---